What Does A Healthy Relationship Look Like? Preserving Mental Health In Relationships

 There are many elements to consider when aiming to maintain a healthy, long-term relationship.
 Engaging in constructive, honest communication, building emotional intimacy, and learning to resolve conflict together are just a few examples of the parts involved in the balancing act of a romantic partnership.
-Here, we’ll discuss the basics of what a healthy relationship can look like, along with tips for cultivating one so that you can support the well-being of all involved partners.
+Here, we’ll discuss the basics of what a healthy relationship can look like, along with tips for cultivating one so that you can support the well-being and mental health of all involved partners.

 Long-term healthy relationships

 Many people are familiar with the often-cited statistic that over half of marriages end in divorce and that the chance of divorce increases in second and third marriages.
 On the surface, these odds can seem insurmountable.
-However, it’s also true that the chances of a relationship ending decrease with each year it lasts
+However, it’s also true that the chances of a relationship ending decrease with each year it lasts.

-What does a good relationship look like?
+What does a healthy relationship look like?

 While the concept of a healthy relationship may seem simple on the surface, it’s not uncommon to feel confused when looking at one specifically.
 Particularly if you’ve seen red flags or experienced unhealthy dynamics in the past that were normalized, it can be challenging to articulate precisely what makes a romantic connection good.
-That’s why looking at the research on this topic does help many people.
+That’s why looking at the research on this topic helps many people.

-While the ideal components can vary from individual to individual and culture to culture, researchers do suggest a handful of signs that seem to often characterize connections that are positive for both partners.
+While the ideal components can vary from individual to individual and culture to culture, researchers suggest a handful of signs that seem to often characterize connections that are positive for both partners.

-Some components of a healthy relationship according to one robust study include:
+Some components of a healthy relationship include:

-• Strong communication
+- Strong communication

-• Mutual trust
+- Mutual trust

-• Common goals
+- Common goals

-• A common purpose
+- A common purpose

-• “Whole and stable individuals”
+- “Whole and stable individuals”

-• A symbiotic connection
+- A symbiotic connection

-• A “true heart connection” based on love
+- A “true heart connection” based on love

-Eight tips
+Eight tips for communicative, healthy relationships

 Cultivating many of the components of a healthy relationship will typically take time, patience, commitment, and effort from one person or both partners.
 Of course, each relationship is unique, and what works for one partnership may not function as well for the next.
-In general, however, keeping the following general strategies in mind is likely to lead you in the right direction, since they revolve around basic concepts such as respect, trust, and communication.
+In general, however, keeping the following strategies in mind is likely to lead you in the right direction, since they revolve around basic concepts such as respect, trust, and communication.

 1. Engage with kindness